Asilifelis

 Asilifelis is an extinct genus of small felid that lived in what is now Kenya during the Early Miocene.
 Despite its fragmentary remains, it is remarkable because of its small size and advanced dentition.
 It contains a single species, Asilifelis cotae.

 Discovery and naming

 Asilifelis is only known from a single specimen: KNM RU 18349, a mandibular ramus, including the well-preserved teeth p4-m1, which is stored in the National Museums of Kenya.
 The fossil was discovered in rocks of the Hiwegi Formation on Rusinga Island in 1949, but was subsequently only mentioned once in scientific literature until its description by Lars Werdelin in 2012.

 The generic name is a combination of Swahili asili ("origin") and Latin felis ("cat").
-The species name "cotae" honors Susanne Cote, who inspired Werdelin's interest in Miocene Africa.
+The species name "coteae" honors Susanne Cote, who inspired Werdelin's interest in Miocene Africa.

 Description

 Asilifelis is much smaller than other Early Miocene felids, comparable in size to the smallest extant species, such as the rusty-spotted cat, which weighs around 1-1.6 kg.
 Furthermore, its dentition is extremely modern in comparison to contemporary felids, being transitional between "Pseudaelurus-grade" and modern species.
 It possesses a slender p4, with a prominent cingulum and a tall main cusp, with a relative height greater than that of most extant and all coeval felids, comparable to that of the black-footed cat.
 The distal and mesial accessory cups are relatively low, whereas other Early Miocene cats possess larger accessory cups, which are more distinctly set off from the main cusp.
 However, they are also less appressed to the main cup than those of modern felids.
 The m1 is much taller than the premolar, although relatively shorter than in "Pseudaelurus-grade" forms, with strongly developed protoconid and paraconid.
 Both the anterior of the paracristid and posterior of the protocristid are nearly vertical.
 The talonid is noticeably reduced, being short and very low, while the metaconid is entirely absent.
 The distal end of the tooth possesses a short cingulum, which extends along its lingual side to the paraconids distal end.
 The p4 and m1 are somewhat overlapping.